Monday 7th April

 Opening Address

-Finn Carlsen,
+Finn Carlsen, Director of professional competence,

 Norwegian Ocean Industry Authority (Havtil), Norway